 2. Exceptional circumstances not covered by this policy may be permitted on an individual basis through submission of a request to the Vice President for Academic Affairs.

-- AA-5, Faculty Tenure and Promotion Divisional Committee Recommendation Form
+- AA-5, Faculty Tenure and Promotion Departmental Committee Recommendation Form

 - AA-6, Faculty Tenure and Promotion Self-Assessment Form